 10 of 11

 The pomegranate is a deciduous plant that can be referred to as being a tree or as a shrub because specimens range from three feet tall and bush-like to 20 to 30 feet tall and more tree-like.
 They are self-pollinating and are hardy in USDA hardiness zones 7 to 10.
 Dwarf varieties that reach eight to ten feet tall are available, but their fruit is smaller.
-Pomegranate seeds, which is the part of the fruit that is edible, are a bit crunchy with a distinct sweet, tart flavor.
+Pomegranate seeds, which are the part of the fruit that is edible, are a bit crunchy with a distinctly sweet, tart flavor.